MohammedRashad/MohammedRashad/README.md

 # Saluton miaj amikoj 👋

 **A little bit about me** <br/>
-A curious engineer trying to peneterate the awesome world of inter/multidisciplinary knowledge <br/>
+A curious engineer trying to penetrate the awesome world of inter/multidisciplinary knowledge <br/>
 My interests are everything from building systems to working with data to category theory

 **Business Domains of Experience** <br/>